oneapi-src/oneAPI-samples/CONTRIBUTING.md

 ## Issues

 GitHub Issues tracks sample development issues, bugs, and feature requests.
-For usage, installation, or other requests for help, please use the [Intel&reg; oneAPI Forums](https://software.intel.com/en-us/forums/intel-oneapi-forums) instead.
+For usage, installation, or other requests for help, please use the [Intel® oneAPI Forums](https://software.intel.com/en-us/forums/intel-oneapi-forums) instead.

 When reporting a bug, please provide the following information, where applicable: